 - Visa fee for Russia where relevant

 - Any other items not mentioned in ‘Price Includes’

 - Travel/Medical insurance

 Prices are subject to change due to fuel or tax increases.
 The itinerary may vary.
-Minimum number of participants needed for this tour to operate.
+A minimum number of participants needed for this tour to operate.

-FINAL PAYMENT DUE BY June 8th AND WILL BE CHARGED TO YOUR CREDIT CARD AUTOMATICALLY WITH OUT PRIOR NOTICE.
+FINAL PAYMENT DUE BY May 1st, 2019 AND WILL BE CHARGED AUTOMATICALLY WITHOUT NOTICE.

-Deposit of $300 due at time of registration.
+Deposit of $300 per person due at time of registration.

 *Cancellation from time of registration until April 30th, 2019: $300 per person.

 *Cancellation between May 1st-May31st, 2019: $1200 per person